hbctraining/Intro-to-R-with-DGE/lessons/19_functional_analysis.md

 Also, due to the hierarchical structure of GO terms, you may return many terms that seem redundant since they are child and parent terms. gProfiler allows for 'hierarchical filtering', returning only the best term per parent term.

-We encourage you to explore gProfiler online, for today's class we will be demonstrating how to run it using the R package.

 #### Running gProfiler

 For our gProfiler analysis, we are going to subset our `res_tableOE` only using a padjusted-value threshold of 0.05 (padj = 0.05).